mabdn/fprime-spaceposts/doc/Transceiver/SoftwareDesignDocument.md

 F-TRA-010 | The component shall provide a command that stores a given string as a message on the satellite | Unit test, integration test
 F-TRA-020 | The component shall provide a command for ground station operators to initiate a downlink of a certain number of last stored messages as a string | Unit test, integration test
 F-TRA-021 | The component shall provide a command for HAM radio users to initiate a downlink of a certain number of last stored messages as a string | Unit test, integration test
-F-TRA-022 | The component shall provide a way to configure during runtime whether the command in F-TRA-021 is executed or rejected | Unit test
+F-TRA-022 | The component shall provide a way to configure, during runtime, whether the command in F-TRA-021 is executed or rejected when it is received | Unit test
 F-TRA-023 | The component shall automatically configure itself to reject commands as in F-TRA-022 every time the satellite reaches critical power | Manual code review
 F-TRA-025 | The component shall provide a scheduling input port which can be connected to the ouput port of an active rate group.
 Everytime the port is called, the component initiates a downlink of a certain number of last stored messages as a string | Unit test, Integration test
 F-TRA-030 | Downlinking messages shall be performed in a separate transmission per message | Unit test